nicvagn/NicLink/README.md

     cd ~/NicLink/

-    python -m venv nicsoft  - This creates a python venv in nicsoft, and should be ran in the NicLink root dir
+    python -m venv venv  - This creates a python venv in the NicLink root dir

     . ./activate    - this uses a lille convenance script, but basically all you have to do is source ./bin/activate